maximecb/uvm/doc/syscalls.md

 # UVM Subsystems and System Calls

+The APIs exposed to software running on UVM are divided into the following subsystems.

 # vm

 Core functionality provided by the VM that isn't related to any kind of I/O.